Bridge & Road Restrictions

 Effective September 1, 2013, Hope Sparks will be offering a 4-hour Impact on Children seminar specifically aimed at families and individuals providing kinship care when the biological parent(s) are not fit or otherwise available to parent their children.
 This course has been approved as an alternative to the regular Mandatory Impact on Children seminar required by PCLSPR 94.05 and is designed for petitioners in Non-Parental Custody cases under RCW Ch.
 26.10.
 The first class is tentatively set for September 27, 2013.
 For enrollment and other scheduling information, please contact Hope Sparks directly at (253) 565-4484.
-If you have any questions, please feel free to contact Judge Elizabeth Martin at 253-798-6630.

 The workshop offers parents tools to help ensure that their child's emotional needs will not be overlooked during the legal processes, to encourage parents to agree on child-related matters and to aid in maximizing the use of court time.

 shall provide information concerning the impact family restructuring has on children.